pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 This project builds on [Pyodide](https://pyodide.org)'s extraordinary work bringing CPython to WebAssembly.
 Without Pyodide providing a real Python runtime in the browser, bridging to turtle would be impossible.

-Thanks to the Pyodide community for the invitation to contribute this post.
+Thanks to the creators of Pyodide for the invitation to contribute this post.

 ---

 *Aaqid Masoodi*
 *Creator, CodeScapes*
-*Masters In Computing* Dublin City University
+*MSc Computing and Artificial Intelligence (Dublin City University)*
 *January 2026*